thegoddambatman/diy-dogecoin-digger/README.md

 This project is intended to get users up and running on a CPU miner in as fast, secure, and friendly way possible.
-That means providing pre-configured installers that can be automatically run from the command line with as little fuss as possible.
+That means providing pre-configured installers that can be automatically run from the command line with little fuss and no guesswork.
 It also means validating all the provided binaries and scripts with md5sums and keeping everything on SSL for download and install.